 While the early automotive industry in all parts of the world designed cars primarily for local markets, it was not long before “World Cars” evolved, standardizing design and parts to ensure quality at the best cost savings for a global automotive market.
 The Newport Car Museum brings together the best of the marquis brands – based on technological advances and design – developed during the 1950s and ’60s through to the present day

-Rounding out the collection is a German-built BMW Z8, a recreation of a 507 roadster that Elvis Presley owned while serving in the Army in Germany; two Italian-built Lamborghinis, one a 1997 Diablo and the other a 1989 Countach, seemingly featured on every teenage boy’s wall next to his Farah Fawcett poster; a 1979 930 Turbo Porsche (nicknamed the Widowmaker); and a 2011 Porsche 911 Turbo S, which can accelerate from 0-60 mph in 2.6 seconds.
+Rounding out the collection is a German-built BMW Z8, a recreation of a 507 roadster that Elvis Presley owned while serving in the Army in Germany; four Italian-built Lamborghinis, a 1997 Diablo, a 1989 Countach (seemingly featured on every teenage boy’s wall next to his Farah Fawcett poster), a 2008 Murcielago, and a 2017 Aventador; a 1979 930 Turbo Porsche (nicknamed the Widowmaker); and a 2005 Carrera GT, with a Formula 1 designed engine.